parkpals/bellwoods/README.md

 	- Allow user to choose when invite will expire, default to 4 hours. *DONE*
 	- Add background worker, so page doesn't hang while sending mail *DONE*
 	- Show directions to park if user is outside of park bounds
+	- Show direction in park from user location to meetpoint
 ```